 What is Morning Sickness?

-Most pregnant women suffer from morning sickness.
-It is most common during the first trimester.
-For some women though, the effects of nausea and vomiting of pregnancy linger throughout their pregnancy with symptoms extending until delivery.
+Morning sickness is nausea and vomiting experienced during pregnancy.
+It is very common in pregnancy, especially, in the first trimester of pregnancy.
+That said, effects of nausea and vomiting of pregnancy linger throughout their pregnancy with symptoms extending until delivery.
 Professional treatment is not usually needed for this.

 Most women complain of nausea during pregnancy as the most common symptom.
 While there isn’t any specific cause, nausea and production of the human chorionic gonadotropin (HCG) hormone appear to be linked.
 Medically, this pregnancy hormone is produced by the body once the fertilized egg attaches itself to the uterine lining.
 While the exact linkage between hCG and nausea is unknown, it is true that they both peak around the same time.
 This is why experts assume that there is a clear connection between them.